All Episodes

 From a publication calling itself Orb magazine, as the Clinton campaign falters, tension erupts between Bill's crew and Huma's crew over who has final say.

-North Carolina has become ground zero in the latest iteration of the culture war.
+North Carolina has become ground zero in the latest iteration of the culture war, and it's absolutely absurd.

 We have a conservative governor in Georgia, Nathan Deal, who literally caved to the threat of economic pressure brought about by American corporate interests.

-and nobody's got the right to tell somebody who thinks they're a woman on Tuesday at two in the afternoon that they can't use the women's bathroom.
+And nobody's got the right to tell somebody who thinks they're a woman on Tuesday at 2 in the afternoon that they can't use the women's bathroom.

-And the NBA says if you're gonna tell somebody who thinks they're a woman at two o'clock on Tuesday, who got up as a man, by the way, but at two o'clock on Tuesday, think she's a woman, you're gonna tell her she can't use the women's restroom, we're pulling the all-star game out of Charlotte.
+And the NBA says, if you're going to tell somebody who thinks they're a woman at 2 o'clock on Tuesday, who got up as a man, by the way, but at 2 o'clock on Tuesday thinks she's a woman, you're going to tell her she can't use the women's restroom, we're pulling the all-star game out of Charlotte.

 Fine.